solliancenet/azure-machine-learning-service-labs/lab-6/databricks/README.md

 5. Select browse and then navigate to `starter-artifacts/databricks` and select `Azure ML Labs.dbc`
 5. Select Import.
 6. A folder named after the archive should appear.
 Select that folder.
-7. Navigate into the folder `05 Deep Learning`
+7. Navigate into the folder `06 Deploy to IoT Edge`
 8. The folder will contain one or more notebooks.
 These are the notebooks you will use in completing this lab.
 Start with the first notebook and follow the instructions.